billythegoat356/CryptMyRepl/README.md

 ## Usage

 ### Setup
 To setup **CryptMyRepl**, you need to lauch **setup.py** as administrator in a command line.
-Make shure that the directory printed is in your Python modules path.
+Make sure that the directory printed is in your Python modules path.
 ```batch
 python "./setup.py"
 ```